Canon 800D vs Fujifilm X-A3

 It is notable that the 800D has a microphone port, which is missing on the X-A3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5, while the 800D was followed by the Canon 850D.
+Both the 800D and the X-A3 have been discontinued, but can regularly be found used on eBay.
+The X-A3 was replaced by the Fujifilm X-A5, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm X-A3 Manual.

 So how do things add up?
 Is the Canon 800D better than the Fujifilm X-A3 or vice versa?
 The listing below highlights the relative strengths of the two models.